MichaelDulin/reading-notes/class2.md

 **Cheat Sheet**

-- Shell: Part of your OS which determines how it will behave
+- $Shell: Part of your OS which determines how it will behave
+- pwd: Print working directory
+- ls: Will list current directory
+- root: The top of the directory
--
+- cd: Current directory
+- file: Obtain information about type of file or directory
+- ls -a: list the contents of a directory, including hidden files

 ## Things I want to know more about